yanyu-chen/homepage/README.md

 # yanyuchen.github.io

-The web page is a personal website designed to update my recent activities in research and teaching.
+This is a personal website where I update my recent activities in research and teaching.
+I modified the template in HTML UP (https://html5up.net/) and used the favicon generator to create my favicon (https://realfavicongenerator.net/).
+For those interested in the icon design, take a look at Font Awesome (https://fontawesome.com/).
+Those resources can be found in the links I indicated.